thehunmonkgroup/db-query-assistant/README.md

    * Query results will be returned to the callback function in the order the
    * queries are passed to the assistant, one data argument per query.
    *
+   * For efficiency, each query is run on its own database connection.
+   *
    * To skip executing a query, return false from the query function, the data
    * result for the skipped query in the callback will also be set to false.
    *